gemc/clas12Tags_old/README.md

           If the third argument "reset" is given, the vertexes are centered at zero

            - example 1: -RASTER_VERTEX="2*cm, 3*cm"

+             This randomizes the vertexes around the original LUND values.

            - example 2: -RASTER_VERTEX="2*cm, 3*cm, reset"

+             This randomizes the vertexes around zero.

  	- Removed some problematic LTCC volumes from cad imports (side frame and some nose volumes).
 This will be revised and added later.
  	- Fixed PRINT_EVENT calling g4random
  	- Reverting to geant4-standard RanecuEngine - this can also show more accurate seeds status
- 	- Added nan checks for LUND files
+ 	- Added nan checks for LUND files numbers
-	- Upgrade geant4 to 10.7.p03
+ 	- Added nan checks for values to field getters
+	- Added raster option BEAM_SPOT:
+	  Randomizes the x, y generated partice vertexes in an ellipse defined by the x, y radii and sigmas, using a gaussian, around their values.
+	  An additional parameters defines the eliipse counterclockwise rotation along the z-axis.
+	  If the sixth and final argument "reset" is given, the vertexes are centered at zero.

+           - example 1: -BEAM_SPOT="2*cm, 3*cm, 0.2*cm, 0.3*cm, 22*deg"

+             This randomizes the vertexes around the original LUND values, using a gaussian with those centers and sigmas, rotated 22 degrees around z.

+           - example 1: -BEAM_SPOT="2*cm, 3*cm, 0.2*cm, 0.3*cm, 22*deg, reset"

+             This randomizes the vertexes around zero, using a gaussian with those centers and sigmas, rotated 22 degrees around z.

 <br><br>

 - 5.2:
-	- Upgrade geant4 to 11.0 :soon:
+	- Upgrade geant4 to 10.7.p03 :soon:

 <br><br>